TheWolverine - Michigan Basketball Instant Recap: Wolverines Hammer Northwestern, 79-54

 Northwestern opened the second-half scoring with a pair of free throws, but the Wolverines ran great sets to get very good looks.
 Livers scored inside and Brooks set up Teske for a dunk, and Wagner’s steal led to a Simpson breakaway layup, a 44-25 lead and a Wildcats timeout at 17:49.

-A transition dunk by Livers from Simpson in transition gave U-M its biggest lead, 52-29 at the 13-minute mark.
+A transition dunk by Livers from Simpson gave U-M its biggest lead, 52-29 at the 13-minute mark.

 The Michigan fans in attendance, about 50 percent of the crowd, started the ‘Let’s Go Blue’ chant in full force as U-M closed in on victory.